 - School Arrival, Movement & Dismissal

 Families are asked to commit to remaining in the in-person instruction setting for the entire semester.
-However, if circumstances change, requests to move from one mode of instruction to the other will be individually evaluated.
-The next available period to submit a request to transfer from one mode to the other would be at the end of each grading period (6 weeks).
+However, if circumstances change, requests to move from in-person to the Virtual Learning Academy can be made.
+To request a transfer, parents/guardians must submit an online application during the designated learning transfer windows.

 Details are subject to change based on guidelines from local, state and federal authorities.
 This page will be updated as needed to equip the public with the latest information.